What Happens at a Creditors’ Meeting?

 It is important to note that face-to-face creditors’ meetings are relatively rare.
 As technology has advanced, virtual meetings have become more common and convenient.
 Virtual meetings allow creditors to attend from anywhere in the world, which can save time and money.
 However, if creditors believe that a face-to-face meeting is necessary, they have the right to request one.

 Creditor Meetings in Creditors’ Voluntary Liquidation

-In the case of a members’ voluntary liquidation, if the liquidator later forms the opinion that the company is insolvent and will be unable to pay its debts in full, he must summon a meeting of creditors to convert the MVL into a CVL.
-Such a creditors’ meeting is held under sections 95 and 96 of the Act and has the same effect as a section 98 meeting.
+In the event that the liquidator later determines that the company is insolvent and unable to pay its debts in full during a members’ voluntary liquidation (MVL), they must convene a creditors’ meeting to convert the MVL into a CVL.
+This meeting, held under sections 95 and 96 of the Act, has the same effect as a section 98 meeting.

 Creditor Meetings in Company Voluntary Arrangement